-The CII Crop Residue Management (CRM) Programme covered rice intensive (99% of agricultural area under rice) geographies of Punjab and Haryana in 2019 creating a successful model for large-scale behaviour change among farmers.
-It is worth noting that penetration of in-situ technologies has improved significantly in Punjab and Haryana since the launch of Government of India's Central Sector Scheme in 2018.
-At the same time, the CII-NITI Aayog Biomass Management Report recommended upscaling in-situ technologies as an actionable and cost-effective solution.
-However, farmers' awareness on cost-benefits of different solutions and penetration of farm tools needed are not yet adequate to tackle air pollution in rice intensive areas.
-This gap was filled by CII's CRM Programme with the intervention scaled up in 102 villages across six districts of North Western States in 2019.
-Overall, 64% of rice straw produced in the newly intervened geographies was being managed through crop residue burning in 2018.
+CII Crop Residue Management (CRM) Programme covered rice intensive (99% of agricultural area under rice) geographies of Punjab and Haryana in 2019 creating a successful model for large-scale behaviour change among farmers.
+It is worth noting that penetration of in-situ technologies has improved significantly in two states since the launch of Government of India's Central Sector Scheme in 2018, the same time when CII-NITI Aayog Biomass Management Report recommended upscaling in-situ technologies as actionable and cost-effective solution.
+But farmers' awareness on cost-benefits of different solutions and penetration of needed farm tools are not yet adequate for tackling air pollution in rice intensive areas.
+This gap was filled by CII's CRM Programme with scaled up intervention in 102 villages across six districts of North Western States in 2019.
+Overall, 64% of rice straw produced in newly intervened geographies was being managed through crop residue burning in 2018.
 This came down to 24% in one year as a result of field interventions in 2019-20.
-A majority of the total intervened farmers (87% of 20855 farmers) practiced improved crop residue management practices in 2019.
+Majority of total intervened farmers (87% of 20855 farmers) practiced improved crop residue management practices in 2019.
 While overall 84% rice area was covered under improved CRM practices in 2019, four out of six clusters saw 90% rice area being covered under the same.
-In Fatehabad and Sirsa, change was also led predominantly by ex-situ management in the wake of soil conditions not being conducive to in-situ management.
-Balers were additionally provided to farmers in these districts on a sharing-basis.
-Out of all those farmers who used the mulcher (one of the seven most widely used tools for in-situ management), 91% accessed it via shared-economy model created with farmer groups.
+In two districts, change was also led predominantly by ex-situ management in wake of soil conditions not being conducive to in-situ management.
+Balers were additionally provided to farmers in these districts on sharing-basis.
+Out of all those farmers who used mulcher (one of the seven most widely used tools for in-situ management), 91% accessed it via shared-economy model created with farmer groups.
 Overall, the adoption of improved crop residue management practices went up across 102 villages by 83% in one year: 24% increase in area under mulching, 89% increase in area under soil-incorporation and 142% areas under baling (ex-situ).

-In parallel with field intervention, data on farming practices is continuously collected from farmers to analyse various factors leading up to adoption of sustainable practices, evaluate solutions and assess impacts of CRM field intervention.
+In parallel to field intervention, data on farming practices is continuously collected from farmers to analyse various factors leading up to adoption of sustainable practices, evaluate solutions and assess impacts of CRM field intervention.
 Contrary to conventional wisdom, fuel consumption under in-situ management practices (for both methods i.e. mulching and soil incorporation) is found to be 23% lower when compared to crop residue burning.
-This is owing to multiple tool runs required under the conventional extensive tillage regime associated with crop residue burning.
+This is owing to multiple tool runs required under conventional extensive tillage regime associated with crop residue burning.
 Fuel consumption is also a good approximation of fuel cost for farmers and onsite diesel emissions.
-A Total of 183 thousand tonnes of rice straw was avoided from burning in 2019 resulting into savings of 1.29 thousand tonnes PM10, 770 tonnes PM2.5, 3 thousand tonnes gaseous pollutants which are also precursors to fine or ultrafine particles, 0.2 million tonnes GHGs and 86 tonnes of Black Carbon.
+Total 183 thousand tonne of rice straw was avoided from burning in 2019 resulting into savings of 1.29 thousand tonne PM10, 770 tonne PM^{2.5}, 3 thousand tonne gaseous pollutants which are also precursors to fine or ultrafine particles, 0.2 million tonne GHGs and 86 tonne Black Carbon.
 Also, 158 thousand tonnes of organic matter was added back to the soil.
 It is established through hard data from farmers that in-situ practices in intervened geographies resulted in 13% water savings.
-Total savings worth 10.15 billion litres have been achieved due to recycling of organic matter back into the soil.
+Total savings worth 10.15 billion litres are achieved due to recycling of organic matter back into the soil.